bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Sorting of selected answers of a participant: using now an array instead of an object.
   Another bugfix points related.
   See issues #12 - #18.

+1.5.1: the ajax-action gets not the quiz-object.
+Propabbly you need to flush all caches.